rosenbrockc/fortpy-el/README.md

 (package-initialize)
 ```

 Once MELPA is on your package-archives list, execute `M-x package-install RET fortpy RET`.
 After installing the package in emacs, add the following lines to your `.emacs` file.
+Note that if you want it to work right away, you will need to do a `C-x C-e` on each line.

 ```lisp
 ;; Standard fortpy.el setting